 Get your wills and estate planning guide now.

 What is Free Wills Month?

-Free Wills Month brings together major UK charities to offer members of the public aged 55 and over the opportunity to have a simple will written or updated for free, until March 31.
+In Free Wills Month we, along with other national charities, offer anyone aged 55 or over the opportunity to have a simple will written or updated free of charge by a participating solicitor.

-If you decide to take part in the campaign, there is, of course, no obligation to include a gift to Age UK in your will.
-We would be extremely grateful, however, if you could take a moment to consider remembering us in this way.
+If you decide to take part in the campaign, there's no obligation to include a gift to Age UK in your will.
+However, we'd be extremely grateful if, after taking care of your loved ones, you could consider remembering us in this way.